beardypig/repository.beardypig.plugins/README.md

 ## Download and Installation

-1. Simply download [repository.beardypig.plugins-1.0.0.zip](https://github.com/beardypig/repository.beardypig.plugins/releases/download/1.0.0/repository.beardypig.plugins-1.0.0.zip) file and install it in XBMC.
+1. Simply download the [latest release](https://github.com/beardypig/repository.beardypig.plugins/releases) file and install it in XBMC.
 2. Read the following guide on the XBMC wiki to learn how to install addons from a repository.